 GPS trackers, drones, and old fashioned field work

-Drones technology has evolved fast during recent years, changing the limits of what was possible in a lot of areas, but specifically for one important to our documentation model; aerial photography.
-At TROFACO, we aim to make the results of your support as immediately visible as possible.
-Photos from the ground are good as you can see the trees close up, but seeing them from the 100 meters in the air shows your impact a lot better.
+Drone technology has evolved fast during recent years, changing the limits of what was possible in a lot of areas, but specifically for one important to our documentation model; aerial photography.
+At TROFACO, we aim to make the results of your support immediately accesible.
+Photos from the ground are good as you can see the trees close up, but seeing them from 100 meters in the air shows your impact a lot better.
 Below you have an example from ANCOTRANS’ plantings in Kachiira Hills, Uganda.
-All of the tiny dots are newly planted trees, and as the drone descends, you gain a new perspective of the scale of the planting area when you realize that those tiny dots are actually people!
+All of the tiny dots are newly planted trees, and as the drone descends, you gain a new perspective of the scale of the planting area when you realize that some of those tiny dots are actually people!

 Third party verification

 With the help of Ida Theilade from the Section for Global Development at the University of Copenhagen, we have found a model for third party verification.
 Ida and her team are specialists in global development, and as such they are well equipped to inspect and verify our tree planting projects.
-For each verification visit, a team will go to the tropics and spend roughly a week visiting the sites and talking to the communities.
+For each verification visit, a team will go to the area and spend roughly a week visiting the sites and talking to the communities.
 Their verification approach is a holistic one, with both the economic and ecological aspects taken into account.
-All third party verification is reported directly to our oversight board and paid for by our clients in order to keep them as impartial as possible.
+All third party verification is reported directly our clients in order to keep them as impartial as possible.
 The team lead by Ida Theilade is merely an option we suggest our clients, but we always welcome other forms of third party verification, such as a visit from a team of accountants or external consultants.